Buying bitcoin in the UK has never been easier and if you’re looking to buy some yourself this article is for you.

 Yes it is absolutely legal to buy bitcoin in the UK.

-Bitcoin tends to get associated with being the main currency of the dark markets and while true many more people buy and hold it for the reasons mentioned earlier.
+Bitcoin tends to get associated with being the main currency of the dark markets which is untrue.
+The vast majority of people who own bitcoin use it legally.

 Buying bitcoin in the UK is completely and totally legal.

-Do you pay tax on UK bitcoin purchases?
+Do you pay UK tax on a bitcoin investment?

-You don’t have to pay tax when you invest in bitcoin in the UK but you may have to pay tax when you come to sell it.
+You don’t have to pay tax when you invest in bitcoin in the UK but you may have to when you come to sell it.

 Former Bank of England governor, Mark Carney, said in 2018 that cryptocurrency regulation in the UK was planned but so far nothing has materialised.